wuaoala/FedCSL-CM/README.md

 The programming language is Python (version 3.8).
 The versions of the other packages and libraries used can be found in the `requirements.txt/` file.

+Computing environment
+-

 Data availability and provenance
 -
 The experimental datasets are located at `creditdatasets/`.
 Detailed descriptions of all datasets are are located at `data description/`.

+Hardware and expected runtime
+-
+* The type of computer used is a 13th Gen Intel(R) Core (TM) i7-13700H @ 2.40GHz and 16.0GB RAM.
+* The expected runtime is approximately 6 to 7 hours.